Claire-Potter/Full-Stack-Project-3/documentation/features/site-administration/testing.md

 ## Performance:

 Google lighthouse utilised to test performance of site and mobile.
-Please see reports attached here.
+Please see reports attached <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/tree/main/documentation/testing/google-lighthouse" target="_blank"> here</a>.

 I used the tool ImageOptimizer to resize all images to improve performance.
 I also moved the home image